stefanwimmer128/core/docs/index.md

 The builds in the `dist/` folder are bundled with all required dependencies.

 It is possible to import single functions by importing the required file from the `js/` folder.
-This is only possible in ES6-style import and CommonJS.
+The dependency `flow-runtime` must be present.

 ``` js
 /* ES6-style import */